What Are the Different Types of Skin Cancer and What Causes Them

 Skin cancers owe their name to the cell type that becomes malignant when that type of cancer occurs in the body or skin.
 You should keep a close watch on your skin and have regular skin checks to reduce your chance of skin cancer.
 Here are the types of skin cancer and what causes them.

 Dr Mark Gittos is a Specialist Plastic Surgeon who performs complex skin cancer lesion removals and reconstruction.
-He is based in Remuera, Auckland NZ and works with Skin Clinics in New Plymouth, Whangarei and Tauranga.
+He is based in Herne Bay, Auckland NZ and works with Skin Clinics in New Plymouth, Whangarei and Tauranga.

 1. Melanoma (life-threatening)

-This type of skin cancer begins in melanocytes, which are responsible for producing the dark brown to black pigment that gives color to the skin known as melanin.
+This skin cancer begins in melanocytes, which are responsible for producing the dark brown to black pigment that gives color to the skin known as melanin.
 Melanoma can occur anywhere on the skin surface.
 In men, melanoma often occurs on the head, neck, between the shoulders and the hips while in women, melanoma often occurs on the lower legs, or between the shoulders and the hips.
-(1) Melanoma is rare in dark-skinned people.
-When it does, it usually occurs under the fingernails and toenails, on the palms, or on the soles of the feet.
+Melanoma is rare in dark-skinned people.
+When it does occur, it can be localised under the fingernails and toenails, on the palms, or on the soles of the feet.

 2. Basal cell skin cancer (BCC)

 This type of skin cancer occurs in body areas that are more commonly exposed to the sun such as the face.
 Basal skin cancer commonly affects fair-skinned people.
-Because of the intense and often excessive sun exposure common to our cultures, many people in Australia & New Zealand have Basal cell skin cancers – on their face, arms, legs, ears or hands – by the time they reach their later years.
+Because of the intense and often excessive sun exposure common to our cultures, many people in Australia & New Zealand develop Basal cell skin cancers – on their face, arms, legs, ears or hands later in life.
 But again, skin cancer can occur in anyone at any age.

 3. Squamous cell skin cancer (SCC)

-Research suggests that over 95% of skin cancers are caused by sun exposure.
-What’s wrong with a bit of sun without protection?
-Getting too much sun – or sunburned – can kill you in relation to your risks of getting Melanoma.
+Research suggests that more than 95% of skin cancers are caused by sun exposure.
+In other words, spending time outside in the sun without proper protection can increase your risks of getting Melanoma.

 1. Prolonged exposure to the sun, tanning beds and other artificial sources of UV radiation and SUNBURN

-Too much UV radiation from the sun or tanning beds can damage the skin’s genetic material or DNA.
-Over time, it can cause cells to rapidly grow out of control, which can lead to development of skin tumors or cancer.
-(2) Moreover, having severe, blistering sunburns can increase one’s risk for melanoma.
+With time, too much UV radiation from the sun or tanning beds can cause certain cells to rapidly grow out of control, which can lead to development of skin tumors or cancer.
+It’s important to mention that getting blisters from the sun can increase your risk for developing melanoma.

-If you have melanoma, then you are also at risk for developing another type of skin cancer such as basal cell skin cancer and squamous cell skin cancer.
-If you have other health conditions, your immunity may be compromised and you may also be at increased risk.
-Stay healthy and avoid the sun.
-If you’ve already had a lot of sun exposure or have ever suffered a severe sunburn, please get checked on a frequent basis by someone who is a professional in identifying and treating Skin Cancers (or if you already have a diagnosis, removal of skin cancers can be done by a Plastic Surgeon like Dr Gittos,
+If you have melanoma, then you are also at risk to develop another type of skin cancer such as basal cell skin cancer and squamous cell skin cancer.
+If you have other health conditions, your immunity may be compromised and the risk might be increased.
+To prevent the development of skin cancer avoid the sun.
+If excessive sun exposure already happened or you had severe sunburns, you should check yourself regularly or see a doctor specialised in diagnosing and treating skin cancer.

-Skin cancer can be passed down by your parents.
-If you inherit your parents’ defective genes which trigger skin cancer, then you are most likely to have it at some point in your life.
+Skin cancer can be passed from one generation to the other.
+If you inherit your parents’ defective genes which trigger skin cancer, there is a risk that you’ll get it sooner or later in life.

-If you have light skin (fair skin or translucent skin), then you are likely at a higher risk for developing skin cancer, especially if living in New Zealand.
-This risk becomes elevated because fair-skinned people tend to have lesser amounts of melanin in the skin, which has a protective role by blocking UV radiation from damaging your DNA.
-On the contrary, dark-skinned people have higher melanin deposits in their skin that’s why they are at lower risk for skin cancer.
+If you have light skin (fair skin or translucent skin), there is a higher risk for you to develop skin cancer, especially if living in New Zealand.
+This risk is increased because fair-skinned people tend to have lesser amounts of melanin in the skin, which has a protective role by blocking UV radiation.
+On the contrary, dark-skinned people have higher melanin deposits in their skin that’s why in this case there is a lower risk of developing cancer.

-Certain medicines including hormone medications, steroids and antibiotics – even certain supplements – can cause your skin to become hypersensitive to the sun and at higher risk of sunburn or of developing skin cancer.
-These medications include tetracyclines, fluoroquinolones, nonsteroidal anti-inflammatory drugs, diuretics and retinoids.
-(3)
+Medication such as hormone medication, steroids and antibiotics – even certain supplements – can cause your skin to become hypersensitive to the sun and at higher risk of sunburn or of developing skin cancer.
+Tetracyclines, fluoroquinolones, nonsteroidal anti-inflammatory drugs, diuretics and retinoids are also in this group.

-There are certain medical conditions which may render you with an increased susceptibility to skin cancer.
+There are certain medical conditions that can lead to an increased susceptibility to skin cancer.
 These include a weakened immune system, viral infections, albinism (lack of melanin production in the skin), and xeroderma pigmentosum (a defective DNA repair mechanism).

-The skin is considered as the body’s “shield” from heat, injury as well as infection.
-It also protects the body from harmful ultraviolet (UV) radiation from the sun.
-In addition to this, the skin plays a pivotal role in the hydration and regulation of body heat by storing water and fat.
+The skin is the largest organ of the body and also works as a shield.
+It protects from heat, injury and infection.
+It also protects the body from harmful ultraviolet (UV) radiation.
+The skin plays a pivotal role in the hydration and regulation of body heat by storing water and fat.

-The skin is divided into two primary layers known as:
+The skin is divided into two primary layers: